Scientific Committee on Antarctic Research (SCAR)

 SCAR strives to establish a more complete and detailed understanding of the most critical elements of Antarctic and Southern Ocean physical, chemical and biological systems, and how they are interconnected.
 Facilitating international cooperation, coordination, and partnerships is essential to achieving this vision.

-1. Promote SCAR’s leadership in science by strengthening and expanding high-quality, collaborative, visionary and societally relevant research through international partnerships while addressing urgent global priorities including climate change and biodiversity:
+Strengthen and expand high-quality, collaborative, visionary and societally relevant research through international partnerships while addressing urgent global priorities including climate change and biodiversity:

 • reducing uncertainty in the projections of the contribution of the Antarctic Ice Sheet to global mean sea level rise;